 Also, I encourage you not to underestimate the power of the parent-teacher conference I hope you will read this section and use parent conferences to increase your communication with your child's school as well as to gain valuable feedback on your child's progress.

 If your child has a serious disability, it is important to remember that throughout your child’s life, you may experience feelings that parallel the grief process.

 Attending school functions and IEP meetings can result in these feelings to resurface.
 It is important to acknowledge them and remind yourself that they are common and normal.

+Another great way to obtain IEP parent support is to expand your knowledge of collaboration techniques.
 These work great during an IEP meeting and can increase your success rate in obtaining the services you are seeking for your child.